NalinDalal/debug-site/README.md

 - done with notes
 - done with timeline page

-what to do next:

-- 3rd party auth like Oauth,github,Clerk
-- new relic setup for monitoring, logging
-- allow for code-editor like repl.it
-- Kubernetes Containerization
-    * Debugging Steps:
-        * Ensure the application is properly containerized and works locally.
-        * Check Kubernetes deployment configurations and logs for issues during deployment.
-        * Monitor pod health and container logs.
-- In House creation and registration for events

 most of work is done b/w 2:30 pm to 12:00 am 25.12.2024

 production branch: